Last updated on April 22nd, 2023 at 04:02 pm

 Generating the chip select signal

 This is a little tricky, but it’s the most important part of solving the problem.
-Let us proceed step by step and build up an intuition of how to generate the chip select signal for a memory of given size and given address range.
+Let us proceed step by step and build up an intuition of how to generate the chip select signal for a memory of a given size and given address range.

 Let us tabulate the starting and ending address of the 1kB EPROM.